VetleViking/OS/README.md

 ```bash
 export PATH="$PATH:/usr/local/i386elfgcc/bin"
 ```
 Its way too much to explain here how vim works, so eiter search it up or use an editor you already know.
+The only things you need here are insert and quit though, so i can explain that.
+To enter insert mode, you press i.
+To exit insert mode you press esc. to quit, you exit insert mode, and then write :wq to write and quit.
 Save the file, close and reopen WSL.
 Now well download GRUB.
 Its three commands, and you will need to do them in order:
 ```bash
 sudo apt install grub2-common